The best surfboards in 2025: options for every surfer

 Other boards that are worth checking out:

-The best fish: The Lightning Bolt Craig Hollingsworth Fish
+The best fish: The Lightning Matte Quad Fish

-If you’re looking for a board that will enable you to have fun when the waves get sloppy then you’ll need to add a fish to your quiver.
-There has been a quiet fish revolution over the past couple of decades.
-New technologies have revived old designs and fun, experimental shapes can be found in almost every manufacturer’s range.
+If you’re looking for a board that lets you have fun when the waves turn sloppy, then it’s time to add a fish to your quiver.
+Over the past couple of decades, there’s been a quiet fish revolution—new technologies have breathed life into classic designs, and almost every manufacturer now offers fun, experimental shapes.

-We browsed shapes by many brands, ranging from the unbelievably good-looking Rusty 419 Fish to Rob Machado’s high-tech Seaside Fish, made by Firewire.
-However, when considering surfboards of desire that combine retro fun with modern tech then we couldn’t look past Lightning Bolt’s Craig Hollingsworth Fish.
-Who wouldn’t want one of these on a rack in their home?
+We explored a variety of models, from the unbelievably good-looking Rusty 419 Fish to Rob Machado’s high-tech Too Fish by Firewire.
+But when it comes to combining retro fun with modern performance, we couldn’t look past Lightning Bolt’s Matte Quad Fish.
+Who wouldn’t want one of these sitting on their board rack at home?

 Explore the history of Lightning Bolt in this 17-minute documentary.